XiaZhang-sjtu/xiazhang-sjtu.github.io/_pages/about.md

 Biography
 ======
 I am a postgraduate from Shanghai Children's Medical Center, Shanghai Jiao Tong University School of Medicine, supervised by Prof. Su-Zhen Dong.
-My research interest is Fetal MRI.
-Especially the quantitative assessment of cardiovascular anomalies and brain development in fetuses with congenital heart disease by prenatal MRI.
+My research mainly focuses on fetal MRI, with special interests in the quantitative assessment of cardiovascular anomalies and brain development in fetuses with congenital heart disease by prenatal MRI.
+In the long run, I am interested in studying fetal cardiovascular abnormalities in utero and neurodevelopment from the fetus to childhood in individuals with congenital heart disease.

 Education
 ======